 Visually, the new “Goauache” engine is a mixed bag.
 Environments generally look great and the canvas drawn look from VC has been inherited but the textures look a little flat most of the time.

 The worst part is probably the character animations.
 While VC was very lively, here they look like dolls staring off into space most of the time even when they’re “looking” at each other.
 Movements are horribly stiff like they’re robots pivoting on the spot before moving off somewhere.
 In fact, if you look into the distance when a mission starts off, you’ll see a lot of animation frame skipping…

-If you’re looking for a Valkyria Chronicles experience you’ll be far from it.
+If you’re looking for a Valkyria Chronicles experience you’ll be far from it – it’s a spin-off after all.
 Maybe a turn based Musou Warriors game… There’s very little quality about Valkyria Revolution so I would highly recommend a price drop before trying this game or just save your money for something else.

 - Interesting region control system that controls what shops have available.